 2.3.2 Eligible Properties and Units

 Eligible Properties.
 A project is eligible for a prospective conversion if the project is currently receiving assistance through a Mod Rehab contract that is either in its initial or renewal term.
 For retroactive conversions, a project is eligible to convert if the project previously had a Mod Rehab contract that expired or terminated on or after October 1, 2006.
-Properties that were previously assisted under a Mod Rehab contract where the HAP contract has been terminated by the Administering PHA due to non-compliance are ineligible to participate under this Notice.
+Properties that were previously assisted under a Mod Rehab contract where the HAP Contract has been terminated by the Administering PHA due to non-compliance are ineligible to participate under this Notice.

 HUD will permit PHAs and owners to mutually agree to terminate the Mod Rehab contract as necessary to enter into the new PBV or PBRA contract.
 However, so as not to create accelerated pressure on the TPV account, HUD will only approve the early termination of Mod Rehab contracts that are still under their original 10 year term if the project is converting to PBRA.